🍷

 GUR-gich HILZ

 Grgich Hills Estate is a family-owned Napa Valley winery founded on July 4, 1977, by Mike Grgich, the Croatian-born winemaker behind the 1973 Chateau Montelena Chardonnay that won the Judgment of Paris.
 The estate farms 366 certified regenerative organic acres across five Napa Valley sites and produces around 70,000 cases annually of estate-grown wines.
-Leadership has passed to the second generation, with Violet Grgich serving as President and CEO and her cousin Ivo Jeramaz as Head Winemaker.
+Leadership has passed to the second generation, with Violet Grgich serving as President and CEO and her cousin Ivo Jeramaz as VP of Winemaking and Vineyards.

 Key Facts